 The traditional symbol of Ireland, the harp is said to reflect the immortality of the soul.
 The musicians of ancient chieftains played the harp, and it remains one of the most popular Celtic instruments today.
 You’ll find the harp everywhere in Ireland, from coins, uniforms and the state seal to the Guinness pint glass.

 Symbol for luck and the unofficial, yet most recognizable, symbol of Ireland.
 The shamrock is a single-stemmed plant with three leaves and grows on the hills of Ireland.
 The shamrock is everywhere: postcards, t-shirts, cereal boxes, you name it – if it’s “Irish,” there’s typically a shamrock involved.
 The shamrock was made famous by St. Patrick, the Patron Saint of Ireland.
-He used the shamrock’s three leaves to help explain the Holy Trinity to the pagans during his mission to bring Christianity Ireland.
+Legend tells that he used the shamrock’s three leaves to help explain the Holy Trinity to the pagans during his mission to bring Christianity Ireland.

-The heart represents timeless love, the crown represents loyalty and fidelity and the hands represent friendship.
+The heart represents timeless love, the crown represents loyalty and fidelity, and the hands represent friendship.

 The Irish Flag has three vertical stripes, from left to right: green, white and orange.
 The flag was first used in 1848, and symbolizes hope and political peace.
 The green represents the Catholic population of Ireland, while the orange represents Irish Protestants.
 The middle stripe of white symbolizes a wish for harmony and unity between the two.